-- 56 semester hours of specified lower division courses for admission - 35 semester hours of General Studies courses - 51 semester hours of specified upper division course work in professional education - 6 semester hours of upper division content course work selected in consultation with a College of Education Academic Advisor including: - one course from any of the following AMS, ENG, GCU, HIS, POL, or SPA (Bilingual Education majors only); and - one course from any of the following AST, BIO, LSC, or PLB - 3 semester hours of upper division elective course work - BLE concentration requires proficiency in Spanish; ESL concentration requires six semester hours in a single foreign language or its equivalent
+- 56 semester hours of specified lower division courses for admission - 35 semester hours of General Studies courses - 51 semester hours of specified upper division course work in professional education - 6 semester hours of upper division content course work selected in consultation with a college academic advisor including: - one course from AMS, ENG, GCU, HIS, POL, or SPA (Bilingual Education majors only); and - one course from LSC or PHS - 3 semester hours of upper division elective course work - BLE concentration requires proficiency in Spanish; ESL concentration requires six semester hours in a single foreign language or its equivalent

 For efficient progress toward the baccalaureate degree, much of this course work must be taken at the lower division and selected so that courses will count toward more than one requirement simultaneously.
-Prospective elementary education majors are encouraged to contact the College of Education Advising Office to plan their program of study beyond the required course work noted for admission above.
+Prospective elementary education majors are encouraged to contact the college Advising Office to plan their program of study beyond the required course work noted for admission above.

-Upper division, professional education courses include College of Education core curriculum courses, elementary education courses, and field experience courses prior to and including student teaching.
+Upper division, professional education courses include College of Teacher

+Education and Leadership core curriculum courses, elementary education courses, and field experience courses prior to and including student teaching.
 This course work prepares individuals with abilities and attitudes to work in elementary schools.
-The combination of course work and field experience are aligned with the Arizona Professional Teaching Standards.
+The combination of course work and field experience is aligned with the Arizona Professional Teaching Standards.
 Specified courses in elementary education are listed on the following pages.

 Middle School Endorsement.
 Students in Elementary Education and Bilingual/ESL Education may elect to pursue the Middle School endorsement.
 Those who seek this endorsement must take 24 semester hours of coursework in a content area (e.g., English, mathematics, science, social studies, etc.).
 A decision to pursue the Middle School endorsement should be made very early in the pursuit of a degree, certainly prior to admission to the program.
-Content coursework should be selected in consultation with a College of Education Academic Advisor.
+Content coursework should be selected in consultation with a college academic advisor.
 Students electing this option must also take EED 464 Middle School Curriculum and Organization and perform their student teaching at the middle school level.

-Elementary education students should review General Information, Field Experience Requirements, Student Teaching, and Academic Policies on pages 191-193 of this catalog.
+Elementary education students should review General Information, Field Experience Requirements, Student Teaching, and Academic Policies on pages 154-156 of this catalog.